 If you feel that the LPMT Executive Committee should submit comments on behalf of the LPMT Section members to a particular item out for public comment, please contact Amy Williams, Chair of the Rules Subcommittee at email@example.com.

-PLEASE NOTE: Publication for public comment is not, and shall not, be construed as a recommendation or approval by The State Bar Board of Trustees of the materials published.
+Please Note: Publication for public comment is not, and shall not, be construed as a recommendation or approval by The State Bar Board of Trustees of the materials published.

-Need MCLE Credit
+Need MCLE Credits

 You can also obtain MCLE credits by reading articles which have appeared in past issues of The Bottom Line.
 Read the article, take the quiz, and you have earned an hour of self-study MCLE credit.
 This is a quick and easy way to obtain required MCLE credits.